BEAM Counselor and Teaching Assistant

 More about the program

 We aim to create a life-changing experience for all the students that attend.
 We expose them to mathematics that they've never dreamed of before.
-Meanwhile, they'll be in a community of peers, perhaps for the first time, all interested in mathematics, and we'll supplement that social environment with activities, field trips, and more.
+They'll also join a community of peers, perhaps for the first time, all interested in mathematics, and we'll supplement that social environment with activities, field trips, and more.
 You can see more about the program's details on this website (just explore the links above).

-This is the program's seventh year, and as far as we know, nothing quite like this exists elsewhere.
+This is the program's eighth year in New York and first year in Los Angeles.
+As far as we know, nothing quite like this exists elsewhere.
 Our experience has been that the program really changes lives and serves as a model for outreach across the country, while expanding the talent pool for mathematics and related fields.

 What is the job like?

-This is a demanding job, but it is also very rewarding.
-You need to give it your all—but in return, you get the satisfaction of helping kids who will really benefit, teaching experience, and plenty of chances to learn some new math yourself.
+This is a demanding job and you should expect to work very hard, but it is also very rewarding.
+You need to give it your all—but in return, you will change the life of some amazing kids, gain teaching experience, and get plenty of chances to learn some new math yourself.
 You'll also get the chance to be part of a tight-knit team, and you will be a critical part of shaping what the program looks like.

 - Have the mathematical skills and experience sufficient to think on your feet while TAing challenging BEAM classes.
-(See the pages on BEAM 6 and BEAM 7 for the types of classes taught at each program.)
+(See the pages on the programs for the types of classes taught at each program.)

 - Be reliable and take initiative.